ambroisep/hueypetersen/_posts/2013-06-25-graph-traversal-with-clojure.markdown

 title: Graph Traversal with Clojure
 ---

 I'm going through the [Coursera](https://www.coursera.org/) [Algorithms I](https://www.coursera.org/course/algo) class in my spare time.
-Like most of my experiences with Coursera I sign up for the course with little expectation of doing the course but wanting to unlock all of the videos and other material for perusal later.
+Like most of my experiences with Coursera I signed up for the course with little expectation of doing the course but wanting to unlock all of the videos and other material for perusal later.
 So I suck at MOOCs.

 I'm on the course section covering graphs.
 Graphs are awesome and its a nice step up from sorting.
 I want to take a shot at implementing some graph algorithms using Clojure and figure a good starting point would be graph traversal using [breadth first search](https://en.wikipedia.org/wiki/Breadth-first_search) and [depth first search](http://en.wikipedia.org/wiki/Depth-first_search).

+*__WARNING:__ I am no Clojure expert!*

 My starting point was creating a function which would traverse a graph and print out each node as it went.
 I had no idea what I wanted to do so debug print statements seemed as good as any.
 Then I thought it would be much cooler to have a function passed in which would get called on each node as it traversed the graph.
 Then I realized I'm implementing my own map function and that I'm probably wrong.

 In order to get Clojure's built in map function to work with the graph I would need to turn it into a sequence.
 Ah, now that seems like a reasonable idea.

-*__WARNING:__ I am no Clojure expert!*

 Here is how I'm representing a graph.